PaklongC/Fitnesswheelchair/_posts/2019-09-16-building-foundation.md

 ## 2. Assumption and validation
 - Interaction with the concept is done using voice.
 Hands-free control is desirable for this target-group.<br>
-To get more insights, voice recognition and control will be build into the prototype for testing.
 - Collecting the velocity data will be sufficient to give relevant information/motivation.

 ## 3. (Initial) setup and build iterations